How to Organize a Virtual Race

 Let's face it: the main reason you're considering a virtual race is because of the additional income it could provide for your business or charity.

-Virtual races are excellent income earners.
+Virtual races are excellent income earners and fundraisers.
 There's two reasons for this:

 What's more, virtual races are not constrained by the fixed timetables of live events.
-This means they can provide income all year round and keep you busy outside your regular race season.
-So you could be making money during the quiet winter months from your virtual races, as you work to ramp up your live summer races.
+This means they can generate funds all year round and keep you busy outside your regular race season.
+So you could be making money from your virtual races during the "quiet" months, as you work to ramp up your next season's in-person races.

 Reuse leftover swag

-One other great benefit of virtual races is in clearing inventory of medals and shirts left over from previous races.
-Although this probably won't make you millions, it is a nice cherry on the income cake and a good alternative to throwing away leftover swag.
+One other great benefit of virtual races is in clearing medal and shirt inventories left over from previous races.
+Although this probably won't make you millions, it is still a nice cherry on the income cake and a good alternative to throwing away leftover swag.

 Expand your reach